colmena/colmena-developer-docs/content/introduction/about.md

 +++

-## The name
+## Colmena

-Colmena ([kolˈmena](https://www.howtopronounce.com/spanish/colmena/)) is the Spanish word for *beehive*.
+Colmena ([kolˈmena](https://www.howtopronounce.com/spanish/colmena/)) means *beehive* in Spanish.
+It is named this way because:

+- it has a modular design.
-The project has this name because of it's modular design and because it aims to be a project where a multiple people add benefit for the greater good.
+- it aims to be a project that grows by combining forces.
+- it's founder is known as [beeman](https://github.com/beeman).

 ## LoopBack Angular Admin